loobo07/Capstone_WebApi/README.md

 create table account (accountNumber text primary key, balance double);

-That should get you set up and run the Spring boot project with Eclipe or Spring Tool Suite.
+That should get you set up and run the Spring boot project with Spring Tool Suite (download at there site)